 Nowadays, with every second one being a blogger, smartphones having amazing built-in cameras, almost everyone can become a photographer.
 There are thousands of mediocre photographers out there, who will be chasing your clients as well.
 The competition is high, very high.
 And if you want to stay ahead of the game, you need to be a universal soldier and constantly learn and practice.
 And it is not only about your knowledge and experience working with the camera.
 Post-processing is a whole different game you’ll have to master, and it evolves so quickly as well.

 5. Working without weekends and holidays

 You know as they say “I didn’t want to work 9 to 5, so I became a freelance.
 Now I work 24/7.”.
 This is your work as a photographer.
 You adjust your schedule to your customers, you plan around their calendars, around their vacations.
 When office workers have their time off, this is when you work.
 And you work on all other days as well.
 You need to accept that your vacation can be canceled at the very last moment, so keep your plans flexible.
-Your working day can begin at 4 am and finish late in the night.
+Your working day can begin at 4 am and finish late at night.